Sak1012/SchedulePlay/README.md

 3. Update the signing team or bundle identifier if needed.
 4. Build & run.
 The first launch requests calendar access and Apple Music scripting access.
 5. The status text automatically refreshes every minute; use the menu's Refresh button to update immediately.

+## Using the included build
+If you'd rather skip Xcode, there's a ready-made build in `SchedulePlay/SchedulePlay.app`:
+1. In Finder, open this repository and locate the `SchedulePlay/SchedulePlay.app` bundle.
+2. Drag it into `/Applications` (or anywhere else) and double-click to launch.
+3. The app still asks for calendar + Apple Events permissions on first launch; grant both so the menu bar status can update.
+4. Optionally keep a copy elsewhere as a backup—it's the same bundle Xcode would export via “Copy App”.

 ## Permissions
 - **Calendars** (`NSCalendarsUsageDescription`): required to read upcoming events.